You don't have to live stressed out and exhausted.

-As I started saying my rules out loud I realized that I really was setting myself up to lose because I never celebrated once I hit one of the rules–I only beat myself up if I didn’t, So there was no winning in my rule game–only losing.
+As I started saying my rules out loud, I realized that I was setting myself up to lose because I never celebrated once I hit one of the rules–I only beat myself up if I didn’t, So there was no winning in my rule game–only losing.
 What fun is that??
-A game you can never win–TOTALLY exhausting.
+A game you can never win– exhausting.
 I believe unconsciously we create these rules in some strange way to help guide us through the grayness of life.
-As humans we want to know right and wrong, black and white–and one of the great human struggles is in reality there are no absolute, there is just a lot of gray.
+As humans we want to know right and wrong, black and white–and one of the great human struggles is, in reality, there are no absolute, there is just a lot of gray.
 So we create these rules to help make sense of the gray.
-I believe on some level we are trying to help ourselves deal with the stress of life with these rules, which is why the more stressed we are the more rules seem to appear.
+I believe on some level we are trying to help ourselves deal with the stress of life with these rules, which is why the more stressed we are, the more rules seem to appear.
 Based on childhoods, personality types and life experience some of us are worse rule creators than others.
 I confess it is a problem that I continually work on.

 I am amazed how frequently clients come in and are stuck on a certain career or refuse to choose a certain career–simply based on their rules.
-They have a rule that going back to school at 40 is a failure, changing careers is wrong or they really want to be a nurse but all nurses are mean because they had a nurse once who was mean.
+They have a rule that going back to school at 40 is a failure, changing careers is wrong, or they want to be a nurse, but all nurses are mean because they had a nurse once who was mean.
 Regardless of WHY the rules are there, they have rules that limit their lives.
 Much of my work is bringing these rules to light and helping clients build awareness around them.